-Whenever I’m at a crossroads, I always write down my gut instinct at the beginning of the decision making process.
+Whenever I’m at an irreversible decision, I always write down my gut instinct at the beginning of the decision making process.
 I then come up with a structured framework to collect any data and rank order options against each other along the relevant dimensions.
 At the end of this process I put aside the analysis and then go with my gut.

 The data gathering and analysis phase is really to make sure that there are no big gaps in my thinking and to make sure that one option is not clearly better or worse than another along more objective measures.